 - A brick that is 4x8x2 makes this project go more smoothly: In a basket weave design, you want the widths of two bricks to equal the length of one, so that you can develop a clean checkerboard pattern.

 - Crushed stone

 - Plywood to kneel on

 - One long 2x4 to use as a screed

 Is brick too formal a material for you?
 Would you prefer a patio composed of irregularly-shaped parts, which lends itself to more of a natural look?
-Then consult my tutorial explaining how to lay a flagstone patio.
+Another option is to lay a flagstone patio.